 Police Tutor Constable

-In addition, you must demonstrate our core values of fairness, integrity and teamwork and use your diverse expertise and experiences to ensure your time on the Island has the broadest benefit to St Helena.
-As an officer funded by the UK Government through the Technical Co-Operation Programme you will be expected to share your knowledge and skills beyond the workplace contributing to workforce, community and capacity development in St Helena.
+In addition, you must demonstrate a commitment to the Royal St. Helena Police Service Code of Ethics and use your diverse expertise and experiences to ensure your time on the island has the broadest benefit to St Helena.
+As a police officer funded through the Technical Co-Operation Programme you will be expected to share your knowledge and skills beyond the workplace contributing to workforce, community and capacity development in St Helena and Ascension Island.

 Our Benefits Package Includes:

 An application form is available at sthelenapublicservicejobs.sh where further information can also be found.
 You may also contact Kedell Worboys (Tel: 0203 818 7610; Email: firstname.lastname@example.org) or Chief of Police David Price (Tel: +290 22310; Email: email@example.com) for additional information about this role.